CS480UIC/dbs-women_and_tech/documentation/glossary.md

 ---
 ## Plural Attribute
-Each scholarship had past holders. past_holde is a plural attribute of scholarship.
-The plural attribute past_holde moves to the new table scholarship_past_holders.
+Each scholarship had past holders. past_holder is a plural attribute of scholarship.
+The plural attribute past_holder moves to the new table scholarship_past_holder.
 The primary key of the new table is the composite of plural attribute past_holder and foreign key scholarship_id.
 The foreign key scholarship references the initial table.